ericgj/wineskins/README.markdown

 the only things you should need to specify are either (1) differences from this scenario, or (2) differences between database adapters that Sequel cannot handle automatically.

+Note that accordingly, if schema or records already exist in your destination, you are responsible for dealing with this in whatever way makes sense for your scenario.
+No tables, indexes, constraints, or records are automatically deleted in the destination.

+So, you might want to wipe out and replace what exists (via `drop_table`, `dest[:table].delete`, etc. in callbacks); or you might want to keep what exists (omitting changes via `:schema_only`, `:records_only` options, etc.); or you might want to alter what exists (via custom `alter_table`, `dest[:table].filter(some_filter).delete`, etc. in callbacks).

 The principle is that _as much as possible, the source database should determine the schema of the destination database_, thus minimizing manually-entered (and